-If your modem is different from wireless router, you will need to connect phone wire – one end into modem and another end into phone jack or splitter.
-You can then connect the modem to wireless router using a network cable.
+If your modem is different from a wireless router, you will need to connect phone wire – one end into the modem and another end into phone jack or splitter.
+You can then connect the modem to a wireless router using a network cable.
 You can then follow the steps 4 to 7 mentioned above.
 It should look somewhat like the image below.

 At this point, your main computer should be able to connect to the Internet.
 If it is not connecting to the Internet, the connections must be wrong.
-Check the Network and Sharing window in Control Panel to see if Windows 7 is able to detect the wireless network (see figure 1 above).
-If not, make sure the modem/router are properly connected and switched on.
+Check the Network and Sharing window in Control Panel to see if Windows 7 can detect the wireless network (see figure 1 above).
+If not, make sure the modem/router is properly connected and switched on.